qliu1-QFoxie/QFSolver/primordial-pipeline-public/QUICKSTART.md

 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```

-What this does:
+This command:

 - `--project=.` tells Julia to use this repository's `Project.toml`.
 - `Pkg.instantiate()` installs the packages declared in `Project.toml`.
-- No `Manifest.toml` is required; Julia resolves compatible dependency
+- No `Manifest.toml` is required.
-  versions from the project file.

 ## 2. Check that the package loads